cotarr/collab-auth/postman/README.md

 ## Import postman collections

-Import enviornment applies to all collections in this repository
+Import environment applies to all collections in this repository

-- Import "postman/collab-auth.postman_environment.json" (enviornment for collab-auth)
+- Import "postman/collab-auth.postman_environment.json" (environment for collab-auth)

-All indivudual collections may be imported as a set.
+All individual collections may be imported as a set.

 - Import "postman/collab-auth (admin edit user).postman_collection.json"
 - Import "postman/collab-auth (client grant).postman_collection.json"